Top 6 Tools Needed for Woodworking

 If you can somehow get 2 drills into your tool list, that would make a large difference as well.
 One battery operated and one corded drill with a half inch chuck on both tools is best if you can possibly make it happen.
 Don’t skimp on a low cost cordless.
 If you do, you will know why it was so cheap.
 With a cordless drill, you normally get what you pay for.

 An excellent drill for the serious DIY man (or women).
-It is powerful and cordless.
+The cordless DeWalt drill below is popular with building contractors.
+It comes with charger and case.

 Band Saw/Jig Saw